 How does DAS affect shows?

 You may be eligible for a separate entry or waiting areas for some shows like Frozen — Live at the Hyperion or Mickey and the Magical Map.
 If you feel like you need special assistance check with a Cast Member near the entrance and they can help you.

 There are many types of disabilities, and Disneyland does its best to accommodate them.
 Also, the general Guide for Guests with Disabilities covers information for guests with mobility issues, service animals, visual disabilities and hearing disabilities.
 Disneyland can provide a Handheld Device for assistive captioning and audio description.
 It is available with a $25 refundable deposit.
 There are also braille guides and portable tactile maps (also available for a refundable deposit).
 Sign language interpretation is available with advance reservation on certain days.
 Call 714-781-4636 Option 1, option 0 for details.
 If you aren’t using DAS but have crutches or any difficulty walking, there are more accessible loading areas or elevators so you can avoid going up and down steps.

 Be sure to pick up a Guide for Guests with Cognitive Abilities if someone in your group fits that description.
 There are break areas, companion restrooms and attraction guides available to support these guests.

 Disneyland rents strollers, wheelchairs and motorized scooters.
 There are also offsite locations that offer rentals.
-If your child with cognitive or physical disabilities uses a stroller as a wheelchair and must remain in a stroller while in line, visit the Guest Relations office to receive a tag that identifies the situation so you may use the stroller in line since other guests must park strollers.
+If your child with cognitive or physical disabilities uses a stroller as a wheelchair and must remain in a stroller while in line, visit the Guest Relations office to receive a red tag that identifies the situation so you may use the stroller in line since other guests must park strollers.